-Patient positioning: Although standard patient positioning for leg vein US has been supine, a comparison of the exam in the standing and the supine positions convinced us that the standing position will be the standard clinic approach.
+Patient positioning: Although standard patient positioning for leg vein US has been supine, a comparison of the exam in the standing and the supine positions convinced us that the standing position should be the default clinic approach.
 Here are the factors that influenced this decision, as well as circumstances that cause reversion to a supine exam.
 If possible, the prone position is probably better for the popliteal exam if the standing position has trouble showing collapsibility.

 1. The veins are more distended and usually easier to see in the standing position for both the femoral and popliteal regions.

 2. The linear probe is often mechanically easier to use on the popliteal area with a posterior approach in the standing position.

-3. For many patients, it is easier and quicker to lower their pants to the floor and have them stand against the exam table than to remove pants, get on the table, and get positioned.
+3. For many patients, it is easier and quicker to lower their pants to the floor and stand against the exam table than to remove pants, get on the table, and get positioned.
 For the standing position, the physician sits on a rolling chair and lowers the ultrasound screen.

 4. Although it can take somewhat greater pressure with the probe to collapse veins in the standing position, most patients do not find this painful.
 If the pressure is too uncomfortable, revert to the supine/prone exam and hope the vein visualization will still be adequate.

-5. PWD of the CFV and PopV still shows respirophasic flow in the standing position, but if this is absent or equivocal in both legs in the standing position, repeat PWD in the supine/prone position to confirm.
+5. Color and PW of the CFV and PopV show respirophasic flow in the standing position, but if this is absent or equivocal in both legs in the standing position, repeat the evaluation in the supine/prone position to confirm.

 6. Patients who cannot stand must obviously be examined supine/prone.
 There isn’t a good solution for wheelchair patients who can’t be moved to the exam table.
 Our experience suggests that the popliteal region and part of the femoral region can sometimes be seen in these patients, but the CFV view is compromised.